 There is just a small pebble beach just off the main town square and a promenade with benches along the coast, ideal for walks.
 Most sunbathers sit on the benches and go in the ocean using some sets of stairs which are installed in the area.

 This is a blue flag beach, located near Gran Melia Palacio de Isora hotel.
-In this area, you'll many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.
+In this area, you'll find many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.